 (NB: Scroll down to skip ahead to the next steps)

-There are over 90 registered parties in Nigeria, but only two – the All Progressives Congress (APC) and the People’s Democratic Party (PDP) – have dominated politics since the return to democracy in 1999.
+There are over 90 registered parties in Nigeria, but only two – the All Progressives Congress (APC) and the People’s Democratic Party (PDP) – dominate politics.
 This is symptomatic of the first-past-the-post voting system we use in Nigerian presidential elections, where all that is needed to win is a simple majority (plurality) of votes.
 To illustrate how high this dominance is, in the 2019 presidential elections the APC and PDP collectively gained 26,454,825 votes (96.8%), while the People’s Coalition Party (PCP) came a distant third with only 107,286 votes (0.4%).

 What is more, these two dominant parties are quite difficult to distinguish from each other.
 One reason for this is that there are no distinct ideologies to separate them, as you have in other countries like the US (Republican vs Democrat) or the UK (Labour vs Conservative).
 Another thing that makes it difficult to distinguish these parties from each other is the mass defections in Nigerian politics.
 It is common to see people defect from one party to the other in large numbers prior to elections.
 Indeed, sometimes after a few years these same people are back to their original party, or have defected to yet another party.
 This indicates how many parties in Nigeria have no distinct ideologies, and are simply used as mechanisms to propel people into power.